deathworlders/online/content/books/deathworlders/chapter-70-death-eye-pt1.md

 “Fair enough.”
 Ian agreed.
 “So what else should I know about you?”

 Dora hesitated. “...Ooh, that’s a question.
-Umm…I love alternative rock music, Japanese food and Human military history.
+Umm…I love Japanese food and Human military history.
 I collect---well, you can see what  I collect, I’m wearing them.
 Uhm...Oh!
 I do magic tricks!”

 “Yeah?
 What kind?”